-CDG has received a doctoral grant from the University of Trieste (Earth Science, Fluid-Dynamics, and Mathematics.
-Interactions and Methods, Department of Mathematics and Geosciences) and a research fellow grant from the International Center for Theoretical Physics.
-MŽ has received funding from the Slovenian Research Agency (ARRS) under the programme Dynamic Earth (P1-0419) and the project Past climate change and glaciation at the Alps-Dinarides junction (J1-2479).
+Financial support.
+Costanza Del Gobbo has received a doctoral grant from the University of Trieste (Earth Science, Fluid Dynamics, and Mathematics - Interactions and Methods, Department of Mathematics and Geosciences) and a research fellow grant from the International Centre for Theoretical Physics.
+Manja Žebre has received funding from the Slovenian Research Agency (ARRS) under the programme Dynamic Earth (grant no. P1-0419) and the project Past climate change and glaciation at the Alps-Dinarides junction (grant no. J1-2479).